Tillerson: Exxon tried to understand climate change effects

 Asked why carbon costs were figured differently in the two metrics, he said “they were for different uses within the organization.”

 The case has revealed that Tillerson used the email alias “Wayne Tracker” while at Exxon.
-The attorney general’s office has previously suggested it might have been used to discuss climate change, but the matter hasn’t been raised in the first few hours of Tillerson’s testimony Wednesday.
+The attorney general’s office may seek to question him about whether it was used to discuss climate change.

 The company says the account was just a way to streamline communications among top Exxon executives.